 Low; salt wind may burn the leaves.

 Moderate; generally requires moist soils, but tolerant of short periods of drought once established.

 Wildlife and Ecology:

-Nectar plant for butterflies.
+Nectar plant for butterflies and other pollinators.
 Attractive to birds.

 See also the Florida Wildflower Foundation's Flower Friday